 Q: What happens if my renters dispute the charge with their credit card company?

 A: While this is a rare occurrence, it is important to be prepared.
 Your best form of protection against disputes is a thorough rental agreement.
-If you have a signed rental agreement authorizing the damage deposit, and you have already charged or pre-authorized the damage deposit, you should be able to keep the full deposit.
-The rental agreement must be signed and dated with the same date that you charge the deposit.
-However, you do not have the right to hold on to the credit card number and charge for excess damage without the guest's consent.
+If you have a signed rental agreement you should be able to keep the full deposit.
+The rental agreement must be signed and dated prior to arrival.